The following policy applies to:

-The Reading Campaigns are free programs to motivate kids to read more books, and to strengthen their reading skills as part of a school team.
+The Reading Campaigns are free programs to motivate kids to read more books, and to strengthen their reading skills as part of a team.
 Through the Reading Campaigns, kids read books and log minutes of reading time on the Reading Campaign site.
 To participate, a child must be registered on the Reading Campaign site with a user name and password.
-All registered Reading Campaign participants can log and track their personal minutes read on a private page on the Reading Campaign site.
-Schools who log the most minutes in their state in the Summer Reading Challenge Site users count towards the Read for the World Record as reported by the annual Scholastic Book of World Records.
+[All registered Reading Campaign participants can log and track their personal minutes read on a private page on the Reading Campaign site.
+Schools who log the most minutes in their state in the Summer Reading Challenge will be featured in the Scholastic Book of World Records.
 Any personally identifiable information we collect from or about child users in connection with the Reading Campaign will be used solely by Scholastic or its agents for internal purposes, and will not be sold or otherwise transferred to third parties.

-Teachers, librarians and community organization leaders (for convenience, all referred to here as “teachers”) registered as such on Scholastic.com can sign their students up for the Reading Campaign.
-Required teacher account information includes school name and, through our schools database, location information.
-Once teachers log in, they can set up new Reading Campaign accounts for their students via a web page.
-Teachers can register their students as a class through an online tool that assigns a set of new, randomly-generated unique user names and passwords.
-Teachers can add individual students to the class registration at any time.
+Teachers, librarians and community organization leaders (for convenience, all referred to here as “teachers”) registered as such on Scholastic.com can sign students up for the Reading Campaign.
+For basic registration, required teacher account information includes school, library or organization name and, through our database, location information.
+Once teachers log in, they can set up Reading Campaign accounts for their students through an online tool that assigns a set of new, randomly-generated unique user names and passwords.
+Teachers can add students to the class at any time.

-Once students start logging minutes, teachers who registered them can see the minutes read by each student on the teacher's password-protected Reading Campaign dashboard.
-To keep track of students' reading progress by name, teachers have the option to enter their students' first names and last initials in a password-protected list on the teacher's logged-in classroom profile page.
+Once students start logging minutes as part of a class, teachers can see the minutes read by each student on the teacher's password-protected Reading Campaign dashboard.
+To monitor individual students' reading progress, teachers have the option to enter their students' first names and last initials in a password-protected list on the teacher's logged-in classroom profile page.
 Those names cannot be viewed by the public or other users of Reading Campaign site, and are not stored in individual students' user accounts.
 If teachers choose not to enter first names and last initials for their students, they can only track minutes by student user names.
 The Reading Campaign teacher dashboard also has a tool for teachers to import a list of students.
 Any full names on the list are automatically converted to first name, last initial only.

-When registering a class, a teacher will be asked to indicate grade level.
+When registering a class, a teacher will be asked to indicate grade level, if applicable.
 This information is used only for the teacher to track minutes read by grade, if the teacher has classes in multiple grades.
 Grade level information is not stored in individual students' user accounts.

-During the Reading Campaign, a student's school information (which may include name and location) is associated with that student's account in our systems, so that the student's minutes can be added to the school's total.
-School information is not publicly posted in connection with the student's user name or other information about the student.
+During the Reading Campaign, a student's school, library or community organization information (which may include name and location) is associated with the student's account in our systems, so the student's minutes can be added to the team's total.
+School, library or community organization information is not publicly posted in connection with the student's user name or other information about the student.
 For more information about what user information can be seen where, see "Child User Profile Pages" below.

-When students log in to the Reading Campaign for the first time with the password that is randomly-generated in class registration, they are required to change that password to a new unique password.
+When students log in to the Reading Campaign for the first time with the password that is randomly-generated in class registration, they are required to change it to a new unique password.
 The new password is not provided to the teacher.
 We also ask student users a security question when they change their passwords on the initial log-in.
 The question and answer are only be used to allow a user to sign in if he or she forgets the password.
 Neither the password nor the security question asks for personally identifiable information.
-Once registered, students can also use their accounts on THE STACKS on Scholastic.com, or they can set up separate accounts to use on THE STACKS.
-For more information about THE STACKS, click here.
+Once registered, students can also use their Reading Campaign accounts on other kids sites on Scholastic.com.
+For more information about kids sites on Scholastic.com, click here.

 All Reading Campaign participants can log and track their personal minutes read on a private profile page on the Reading Campaign site.
-Without school information, however, children cannot log minutes to their schools' total minutes read by their school, library or community organization.
+Without school information, however, children cannot log minutes to the total minutes read by their school, library or community organization.

-Children who register directly are asked to provide a parent or guardian email address, so we can get parental permission for the child to participate, and collect and use the child's school information as described in this policy.
+Children who register directly are asked to provide a parent or guardian email address, so we can get parental permission for the child to participate, and collect and use the child's school, library or community organization information as described in this policy.
 The parental notice email includes instructions about how to give permission via a link to a webpage.
-On that webpage, parents can provide school information via a drop-down menu of a list of schools and their corresponding locations.
-If the parent provides the requested school information, we will send an email confirmation to the parent to allow the child to associate minutes read with his or her school.
-Minutes logged by the child while waiting for the parent to provide school information will then be associated with the school.
+On that webpage, parents can provide school, library or community organization information via a drop-down menu of a list of organizations and their corresponding locations.
+If the parent provides the requested school, library or community organization information, we will send an email confirmation to the parent to allow the child to associate minutes read with that organization.
+Minutes logged by the child while waiting for the parent to provide organizational information will then be associated with that group.

-If a child is homeschooled, or too young to be enrolled in school, parents can designate the child as homeschooled, and no school or other physical address information is required.
-Minutes read by homeschooled children are logged to a general minute tally and, in the case of the Summer Reading Challenge Site, will count towards the World Record.
+If a child is homeschooled, or too young to be in school, parents can designate the child as homeschooled, and no school or other physical address information is required.
+Minutes read by homeschooled children are logged to a general minute tally.

 We will also use the parent's email to communicate with the parent about the Reading Campaign program.
 Parents can opt in to receive reading updates about their child's individual progress in the Reading Campaign.

-If a parent does not give any requested permission within 14 days of email notification from us, we will delete the parent email address from the Reading Campaign database and will not be able to tie the child's minutes to his or her school.
+If a parent does not give any requested permission within 14 days of email notification from us, we will delete the parent email address from the Reading Campaign database and will not be able to tie the child's minutes to his or her school, library or community organization.
 After that 14-day period, we do offer children the option to ask us to send the parent a reminder email, which starts a new 14-day period where the parent can give permission.
 Children can ask us to send up to two reminders.
-After that, if the parent has not given permission, the child cannot tie minutes to his or her school under that user name.
+After that, if the parent has not given permission, the child cannot tie minutes to his or her school, library or community organization under that user name.

-When a child user is logged in, he or she can enter minutes of reading time and access an individual "stats" or profile page that displays the child's user name and total individual minutes read for the year.
+When a child user is logged in, he or she can enter minutes of reading time and access an individual "stats" or profile page that displays the child's user name and total individual minutes read for the year in that Reading Campaign.
 If we have school information for the user, the profile page also displays school name, the location of the school (which may include country, city, state/province), and the total minutes read by his or her school for the year in that Reading Campaign.

-User profile pages can be seen by the logged-in user whose information appears on that page, whether on the Reading Campaign site or, in the case of Summer Reading Challenge, the App.
+User profile pages can be seen by the logged-in user whose information appears on that page.
 User profile pages cannot be seen by other registered users of the Reading Campaign site and are not publicly displayed on the site.

 Information collected for such purposes will not be combined with the user's Reading Campaign information.

 At the end of each Reading Campaign (end of the school year for READ 100,000; end of the summer for Summer Reading Challenge), we will disassociate the child's school information from the child's account and, if the child provided it to us to tie minutes to a school, library or community organization, delete the parent's email address from the Reading Campaign database.
 The child will continue to have a Scholastic.com kids account user name and password.

 If a teacher or parent provides school information about a child user, we may email the teacher or parent to request new consent for (a) any new uses of the student's personally identifiable information or (b) collection of new types of personally identifiable information from the student, in the case of both (a) and (b), if such uses or types of personally identifiable information are materially different from those described herein.

-Parents or teachers can revoke permission for a child's participation in a Reading Campaign, ask to see a child's personally identifiable information or have it deleted from Scholastic's records, and/or refuse to permit further collection or use of a child's personally identifiable information.
+Parents, teachers, librarians or community organization leaders can revoke permission for a child's participation in a Reading Campaign; parents and teachers can ask to see a child's personally identifiable information or have it deleted from Scholastic's records, and/or refuse to permit further collection or use of a child's personally identifiable information.
 To make these requests, please contact Customer Service at (800) 246-2986 or write to us at: e-Scholastic, 557 Broadway, New York, New York 10012.
 Parents can also print, complete and return this letter to the specified address; teachers can print, complete and return this letter to the specified address; teachers can print, complete and return this letter to the specified address.
 To revoke READ 100,000 permission, you may also call Scholastic Book Fairs at 1-800-874-4809 ext.
 8269.

-If you revoke permission, your child's or student's Scholastic.com account will remain active, including user name and password, but we will disassociate school information from your child's account, which means that your child will be able log individual minutes only, and will no longer be able to log minutes for his or her school team.
+If you revoke permission, your child's or student's Scholastic.com account will remain active, including user name and password, but we will disassociate organizational information from your child's account, which means that your child will be able log individual minutes only, and will no longer be able to log minutes for his or her school, library or community organization team.